rithik25/Lab4/README.md

 # Coding 1 Assignment

 ## Prior Changes
 Saving a product was giving an error with the original code.
 This error was because the sellerID was not being added.
-The following code was added to fix this error:
+The following code in `DataAdapter.java` was changed to fix this error:
 ```
 statement = connection.prepareStatement("INSERT INTO Products VALUES (?, ?, ?, ?, ?)");
 statement.setString(2, product.getName());